sonic-howl/frc2025/README.md

 ### Using the Driver Station

-This [guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-4/running-test-program.html) shows you how to setup the frc driver station in order to run your test programs.
+This [guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-4/running-test-program.html) shows you how to setup the FRC driver station in order to run your test programs.

 ### Deploying Code to Robot